faresouref/to-do-list/README.md

----
-title: "To-Do List Web Application"
-output: github_document
----

-# To-Do List Web Application
+# Simple To-Do List Web Application

 This is a simple To-Do List web application designed to help users keep track of tasks they need to accomplish.
 Users can add, edit, and delete tasks as needed.